Hylosium/Installing-Packet-Tracer-8.X-9.X-in-OpenSuse-Tumbleweed-as-RPM/README.md

 - Distribution: openSUSE (tested on KDE Plasma)
 - Installer source: Cisco Networking Academy (`.deb`)
-- Packet Tracer version: 9.0
+- Packet Tracer version: 9.0 and 8.2.2
-- Desktop environment: KDE
+- Desktop environment: KDE Plasma

 SELinux was present on the system but running in permissive mode and did not affect the installation.